Pedelec: History

-Elsewhere

-Only the Chinese market for pedelecs and e-bikes is bigger than the European.
-According to the National Bureau of Statistics in China, more than 100 million e-bikes are on the road.
-Annual production in Chinese factories has increased from 58,000 in 1998 to 33 million in 2011.
-A pedelec classification separate from an e-bike is not known in China.
+The EU began to approach the Japanese level around 2007 and by 2010 produced one million e-bikes, mostly pedelecs.
+In contrast China had by then produced 22 million, probably not pedelecs and including e-roller type vehicles.
+Today China produces most of the world's e-bike components to the specifications provided.

 Legal status of pedelecs worldwide

+The following section is about regulations specifically applying to pedelecs.
+Additional manufacturing standards may also apply.
 To really be useful, it is important for a pedelec to be legally classified as a bicycle in each country or jurisdiction rather than classified as a moped or motorcycle.
-Otherwise, if a pedelec is classified as a moped or motorbike then it may not be allowed in bike lanes or on bike paths; the pedelec may have to be registered; the rider may have to wear a motorcycle helmet; and/or vehicle insurance may have to be paid for.
+Otherwise it may not be allowed in bike lanes or on bike paths; may have to be registered; the rider may have to wear a motorcycle helmet; and/or vehicle insurance may have to be paid for.

 Europe

-In the European Union a pedelec does not need registration, insurance, or license plate, if it adheres to these rules:
+In the European Union the Regulation (EU) No 168/2013 exempts vehicles with the following definition from the requirement for type approval, registration, insurance, or license plate, if it adheres to these rules: